-Is There Job Demand for Precision Agriculture Technicians?
+Is There Going to be Demand for Precision Agriculture Technicians?

-In the United States, there were 76,100 jobs for Precision Agriculture Technician in 2016.
+There were about 76,100 jobs for Precision Agriculture Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Precision Agriculture Technician by 2026.
-The BLS estimates 9,900 yearly job openings in this field.
+There will be an estimated 9,900 positions for Precision Agriculture Technician per year.